 Analytical and creative Digital Marketing Manager with 5+ years of experience working with remote and in-house teams to enhance SEO efforts, Google Ad campaigns, and customer traffic.
 Specialise in technical and on page SEO.
 Dedicated to researching the latest marketing trends and sharing detailed insights with my colleagues in a friendly and accessible manner.

-Frequently asked questions about CV personal profiles
+Frequently asked questions about CV profiles

 - What’s the difference between a personal profile and a personal statement?